epezent/implot/README.md

 **Q: Can plots be exported/saved to image?**

 A: Not currently.
 Use your OS's screen capturing mechanisms if you need to capture a plot.
 ImPlot is not suitable for rendering publication quality plots; it is only intended to be used as a visualization tool.
 Post-process your data with MATLAB or matplotlib for these purposes.

+**Q: Can a compile ImPlot as a dynamic library?**

+A: Like ImGui, it is recommended that you compile and link ImPlot as a *static* library or directly as a part of your sources.
+However, if you are compiling ImPlot and ImGui as separate DLLs, make sure you set the current *ImGui* context with `ImPlot::SetImGuiContext(ImGuiContext* ctx)`.
+This ensures that global ImGui variables are correctly shared across the DLL boundary.

 **Q: Can ImPlot be used with other languages/bindings?**